 Romance Scam Video

-Warrant or Utility Scams- You will receive a call from someone claiming they are from the government or utility company and if you don’t pay immediately your services will be cut off or you will be arrested.
+Warrant/Utility Scams- Receiving a call from someone claiming they are from the government or utility company and if you don’t pay immediately your services will be cut off or you will be arrested.
 They have been asking for payments in the form of gift cards.
 They are able to make the phone number appear to be from the actual Company or government.

 Fake Check Scams Video